xperseguers/t3ext-image_autoresize/Documentation/AdministratorManual/BatchProcessing/Index.rst

 Batch processing images
 -----------------------

-When installed in TYPO3 6.0 or above, this extension provides a scheduler task to batch process uploaded images in the directories you normally watch for image upload (see :ref:`general-settings`).
+This extension provides a scheduler task to batch process uploaded images in the directories you normally watch for image upload (see :ref:`general-settings`).

 It is particularly useful if you let users upload images outside of TYPO3 (e.g., using FTP), thus bypassing upload post-processing to automatically resize them according to your rule sets (see figure :ref:`myfigure`).